metio/pasejo/tests/cmd/help/pasejo.md

 Usage: pasejo [OPTIONS] [COMMAND]

 Commands:
-  identity   Manage identities
-  recipient  Manage recipients
-  store      Manage stores
-  help       Print this message or the help of the given subcommand(s)
+  completion  Generate shell completions identity    Manage identities recipient   Manage recipients store       Manage stores help        Print this message or the help of the given subcommand(s)

 Options:
   -s, --store <STORE>  Optional name of store to use.
 Defaults to the first store defined in the local user configuration